Respect. Accountability. Pride. (RAP)

 The total number of hours to be completed will be ordered by the Judge.
 Each day of RAP is worth six (6) hours of credit.
 Additional credit may be awarded at the discretion of the Juvenile Case Manager.

 Juveniles are not allowed to utilize RAP for charges filed in other courts.

-Please visit the calendar below for the current RAP schedule.
+Please review the below guidelines and view the calendar below for the current RAP schedule.

 - Please arrive to scheduled event on time.
 Failure to arrive on time may restrict you from participating in the event.

 - Parent/Guardian must be present during drop off and pick up for the event.
 Failure to comply will result in the juvenile being released to Baytown P.D for pick up.